 During the lease term in Northern Virginia

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Northern Virginia, the tenant must allow us to come into the rental.
-Some justifiable reasons to enter rental home are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Northern Virginia, the renter must allow us to go into the rental property.
+Some solid reasons to enter rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Northern Virginia.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference